 Many, if not all of these software and tools above, have a Free version to use for either a limited amount of days/time or Sensors.

-We suggest your download a couple of the Netflow analyzers and Collectors from above to get a feel of the options and capabilities they can offer you before making a concrete decisions!
+We suggest you download a couple of the NetFlow analyzers and Collectors from above to get a feel of the options and capabilities they can offer you before making concrete decisions!

 Happy monitoring!